orbeon/saxon-he/latest9.9/hec/Saxon.C.API/readme.md

 <div id='python-api'/>
 ## Python ##
 The Saxon/C Python extension API has been developed using [Cython](https://cython.org/).
+Saxon/C only supports Python3.
+Cython is required to build the extension library.

 ### Python API ###

-The Saxon/C Python extension is the directory Saxon.C.API/python-saxon
+The Saxon/C Python extension is in the directory Saxon.C.API/python-saxon

 The Python extension on the Linux and MacOS platforms can be built using the following command: